freth251/digital-garden/content/index.md

 ---
 Hi. ሰላም

 Welcome to my digital garden!
-Here you can find my writings and projects I have worked on.
+Here you can find my work.

 Projects (✅: Done, ⏳: In Progress,🟡: Paused, ❌: Abandoned):